spozsony/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-Sofia Pozsonyiova graduated from Macalester College in 2020 with a BA in Applied Mathematics and Statistics with a focus in Community and Global Health.Since then Sofia has been a member of Mayo Clinic's Division of Biomedical Statistics and Informatics serving as a Statistical Program Analyst where she aids the Genetics of Addiction Lab with their on-going Alcohol Use Disorder Study.
+Sofia Pozsonyiova graduated from Macalester College in 2020 with a BA in Applied Mathematics and Statistics with a focus in Community and Global Health.
+Since then, Sofia has been a member of Mayo Clinic's Division of Biomedical Statistics and Informatics serving as a Statistical Program Analyst where she aids the Genetics of Addiction Lab with their on-going Alcohol Use Disorder Study.

 Sofia would describe herself as a leader of change who brings innovative approaches to research through leveraging statistical methodology and creative problem-solving with the ultimate goal to make a tangible impact on patient care.
-She is a published author and presenter with experience in statistical research ranging from genome-wide association studies to clinical trials.When Sofia is not thinking about statistics, you can find her behind a ceramic's wheel, hiking, or cooking up a storm in the kitchen!
+She is a published author and presenter with experience in statistical research ranging from genome-wide association studies to clinical trials.
+When Sofia is not thinking about statistics, you can find her behind a ceramic's wheel, hiking, or cooking up a storm in the kitchen!